-You can use the bulk import reduced data set to declare 2 or more low value parcels in a single import declaration when you import goods to Great Britain.
+You can use the bulk import reduced data set to declare one or more low value parcels in a single import declaration when you import goods to Great Britain.

-This customs simplification allows you to declare 2 or more low value parcel into a single import declaration.
+This customs simplification allows you to declare one or more low value parcel into a single import declaration.
 It also requires a reduced data set compared to a standard full import declaration.

 Who can use the bulk import reduced data set

-If you have free circulation procedure goods contained within 2 or more postal packet, you may be able to use this process where:
+If you have free circulation procedure goods contained within one or more postal packets, you may be able to use this process when:

 - each postal packet is sent from a country or territory outside the UK to a recipient in Great Britain